kyverno/website/content/en/docs/High Availability/_index.md

 #### Cleanup - Webhook Server

-In the cleanup controller, the webhook server reconciles cleanup policies and existing CronJobs.
+In the cleanup process, the webhook server reconciles cleanup policies and existing CronJobs.
 It does not require leader election.

 #### Cleanup - Cleanup controller